Long Term Care Insurance for Diabetics

 Jason Stolz CLTC, CRPC

-Long-term care insurance for diabetics is very attainable, but the outcome depends on underwriting details that most people never see until it’s too late.
+Long-term care insurance for diabetics is attainable, but the outcome depends on underwriting details that most people never see until it’s too late.
 Diabetes is not automatically disqualifying.
-Instead, insurers focus on whether the condition increases the likelihood of needing assistance with daily activities sooner than average.
+Instead, long-term care insurers focus on functional risk—whether your health profile suggests a higher likelihood of needing help with everyday activities (bathing, dressing, transferring, continence, toileting, eating) earlier than average.
+The goal of this page is to help you understand what carriers actually look for, how to position your case correctly, and which planning paths may be realistic based on the type of diabetes and your overall health.

 We’ll compare carriers and explain your best path—traditional LTC vs. hybrid life/LTC vs. annuity with LTC benefits.